Tools & Resources

 Get a Lifetime Limited Warranty against manufacturing defects.

-Protect the investment in your home against severe weather with the Atlas 130 mph Wind Limited Warranty*.
+Protect the investment in your home against severe weather with the Atlas Wind Limited Warranty up to 130 mph*.

 Your shingles stay beautiful for years with built-in algae resistance.